lastweek/linux-xperf-4.19.44/README.md

 kernel assembly glue code.
 In this repo, we use x86 page fault exception as our wheel to get that.

+But do note, the numbers reported by this repo slightly larger than the real crossing overhead because some instructions are needed in between to do bookkeeping.
+Check below for details.

 ## Mechanism

 ### Files changed